-As long as you're familiar with the key features and directions of the SAT math, you can hit the ground running and not waste time figuring out logistics.
-So whether you're prepping with PrepScholar, online practice questions, official College Board tests, or a combination of all of these, how should you approach prepping for the SAT math?
+As long as you're familiar with the key features and directions of SAT Math, you can hit the ground running and not waste time figuring out logistics.
+So whether you're prepping with PrepScholar, online practice questions, official College Board tests, or a combination of all of these, how should you approach prepping for SAT Math?

 Unleash the power of prep.